anuragkothare/GST-Billing-Application/README.md

 4- Add Product Detail:
     Press the add Button present in ProductList View  to get  route to the Add product page.
     To add new product add the details in the form fields.
+And after click "Add product button" click on "back to products" button.

 Used Mock data in Services(Product-Service.js)